okta/okta-sdk-dotnet/docs/SchemaApi.md

 List the Log Stream Schemas

-Lists the schema for all log stream types visible for this org.
+Lists the schema for all log stream types visible for this org

 ### Example
 ```csharp